chidiwilliams/chidiwilliams.com/content/post/a-wordle-solver.md

 _If you enjoyed reading this, you might also like [Building Ayòayò: An Unbeatable Player](/post/building-ayoayo-an-unbeatable-player/)._

 {{<iframefigure src="https://chidiwilliams.github.io/wordle" caption="Play against the AI.
-Try to guess the word and then click ‘Show AI Board’ to see what the AI played." height="720px" >}}
+Try to guess the word and then click ‘Show AI Board’ to see what the AI played." height="720px" title="Wordle Game" >}}

 ## Notes